SpektraSystems/openshift-container-platform/docs/Lab 2: Deploying-OpenShift-cluster-using-ARM-templates.md

 ```
 <img src="../images/30generate _ssh.jpg"/>

-8. Now execute the following command in the cloud shell to display the public ssh key.
+8. Now **execute** the following command in the cloud shell to display the **public ssh key**.
 Copy the key into a text editor for later use.
 ```
 cat .ssh/id_rsa.pub
 ```